-Normally Offered: Each Spring semester as an evening course by Dr. Mehmet Uzumcu.
+Typically Offered: Each Fall and Spring semesters as an evening course.

 Prerequisites and Other Registration Restrictions: Enrollment is limited (stop point=30) and the course required of students completing the Laboratory Animal Science option.

-Description: This course introduces students to the principles and practices of laboratory animal science; with emphasis on animal care, the biology of traditional laboratory animals and includes hands-on experience with routine research methods with rodents.
-Course topics include: The Overview of Research Using Animals, Animal Rights vs. Animal Welfare, Regulations and Laws, Anatomy and Physiology, Health, and Nutrition and Disease, Animal Housing and Facility Design, Animal Handling, Pharmacology and Surgery, Transgenic Animals and Genotyping.
+Description: A lecture- and laboratory-based course required for majors in lab animal science option.
+The course introduces students to the principles and practices of laboratory animal science with an emphasis on animal care and the biology of traditional laboratory animals.
+It includes hands-on experience with routine research methods with rodents.
+Course topics include: An Overview of Research Using Animals, Animal Rights vs. Animal Welfare, Regulations and Laws, Anatomy and Physiology, Health, Nutrition and Disease, Animal Housing and Facility Design, Animal Handling, Pharmacology and Surgery, Transgenic Animals and Genotyping.

-Examinations: Two hourly exams given in the lecture period, a Laboratory Practical Exam, an optional comprehensive exam during final exam week, and unannounced quizzes throughout the semester.
+Examinations: Two hourly exams in the lecture period, and a laboratory practical exam during the final exam week, and unannounced quizzes throughout the semester.